 The other type of mattress is the dream mattress.
 No sag, no stains, just the right firmness—this mattress is the one you plan to keep for years to come.
-An owner of a dream mattress loves his or her bed and wants to keep it pristine for as long as possible; he or she rotates the mattress as directed and may even protect it with a waterproof cover.
+An owner of a dream mattress loves the bed they sleep on and wants to keep it pristine for as long as possible.
+They rotate the mattress as directed and may even protect it with a waterproof cover.

 This is the main reason this blog post exists.
 Not to point fingers, but other blog posts and websites often say to store the mattress on its side.
 Frank and Anthony strongly advise against it.

 Gravity can come into play if you leave something on top of your mattress (or you have your mattress resting on something).
 To avoid wear and tear, make sure nothing is weighing down your bed.
 The only thing that should be on the mattress and boxspring is a plastic cover.

-Water damage or pests shouldn’t be a problem at most storage facilities, but the covering has a more important application as well: It prevents dust from settling into the fibers of your mattress, which can happen even in the cleanest indoor unit.
+Water damage or pests shouldn’t be a problem at most storage facilities, but the covering has a more important application as well.
+This prevents dust from settling into the fibers of your mattress, which can happen even in the cleanest indoor unit.

 While we’re on the topic of transportation, you should avoid tying your mattress down on top of your car.
 You’re either going to warp your mattress by tying it down too tight or ruin it having it fly off the top of your car and onto the road.
 You should transport your mattress protected from the elements in a covered moving truck.
 Note: It’s okay to transport the mattress on its side as long as you aren’t leaving it there long-term, according to Peter Cancelli of The Mattress Expert.

 6. Get a Climate-Controlled Storage Unit